Not what you want?

 Cai Zun was always praised by historians who found many examples of his selfless acts that served the public interest.

-Sometime, long ago in history, people began to refer to Cai Zun as "ke ji feng gong".
+Sometime long ago in history, people began to refer to Cai Zun as “ke ji feng gong.”

 See Also: Unselfish | Selflessness | Altruism

-It could be something that Confucius or one of his disciples said but no one can say for sure.
+It could be something that Confucius or one of his disciples said, but no one can say for sure.

-This proverb or idiom suggests that the pursuit self-improvement is eternal.
+自強不息 is a proverb or idiom that suggests that the pursuit of self-improvement is eternal.
 It can also be a suggestion to strive unremittingly in life.

-The first two characters mean inner-strength with the idea of self-improvement.
-The last two characters mean "never rest" or "striving without giving up".
+The first two characters mean inner strength with the idea of self-improvement.
+The last two characters mean “never rest” or “striving without giving up.”

-Some will translate these four characters as, "Exert and strive hard without any let up".
+Some will translate these four characters as “Exert and strive hard without any let-up.”

-仁義禮智信 are the core of Confucius philosophy.
+仁義禮智信 are the core of Confucius's philosophy.

 Simply stated: